Victoria Park (Hong Kong): Events

 In the days leading up to Chinese New Year, the park hosts the annual Lunar New Year Fair, which also includes a plant market, however both of these events were not held in 2022 due to COVID-19.
 Other annual events such as the Hong Kong Flower Show, Hong Kong Brands and Products Expo, Mid-Autumn Festival, Hong Kong Marathon and Hong Kong Pride Parade are also held in the park.

 Apart from annual events, employees of the Consulate General of Indonesia frequently arrange meetings and open-air training courses in the park as well.
 The United Buddy Bears exhibition, which was held on the central lawn of Victoria Park in 2004, drew over 2 million visitors, making it Hong Kong's largest open-air art exposition.
 The "Arts Corner" is hosted in the South Pavilion Square every Sunday, except when there are citywide events.
 Here, artists sell their works, souvenirs, handicrafts, paintings, drawings, cartoons, and photographs in kiosks and small booths.

-Victoria Park serves as a gathering point for the annual 1 July marches, and as a place of commemoration for the Tiananmen Square massacre of 4 June 1989, with huge crowds gathering each year to mark the anniversary of the massacre, although the park was closed in June 2021 due to law enforcement restrictions imposed, following the Hong Kong Autonomy Act.
-The park has become a staging ground for protests many times, including for Pro-democracy protests in December 2005, the 2014 Occupy Movement, and anti-government demonstrations in the summer of 2019.
+Victoria Park serves as a gathering point for the annual 1 July marches.
+The park has become a staging ground for protests many times, including for pro-democracy protests in December 2005, the 2014 Occupy Movement, and anti-government demonstrations in the summer of 2019.

 City Forum, attended by government officials, politicians, business figurers and pundits, would debate on new government policies was formerly held at the park weekly on Sunday.
 The forum was inspired by Speakers' Corner in London, and was aired by Hong Kong government's broadcaster Radio Television Hong Kong.
 It was discontinued in September 2021.

+Tiananmen Square commemoration

+The park serves as a place of commemoration for the Tiananmen Square massacre of 4 June 1989, with huge crowds gathering each year to mark the anniversary of the massacre, although the park was closed in June 2021 owing to law enforcement restrictions imposed, following the 2020 Hong Kong national security law.
+It was also closed off to the commemoration in June 2020, and was closed in 2022 and 2023 for "maintenance."